ftjuh/I2Cwrapper/README.md

 (new in v0.3.0)

 Feature modules extend or modify the firmware with additional features.
-As they are not meant to enable I2C access for addressing target hardware, as the normal modules do, they do not necessarily include a matching controller library.
+As they don't act as interfaces to some peripheral, as the normal modules do, they do not necessarily include a matching controller library.
 To set them apart from normal modules, their filename starts with an underscore character ("`_xxx_firmware.h`").

 ### Status LED

-Including the `_statusLED_firmware.h` in `firmware_modules.h`will make the target's built in LED (`LED_BUILTIN`) **flash briefly when an external interrupt** (receiveEvent or requestEvent) is coming in.
+Including the `_statusLED_firmware.h` in `firmware_modules.h`will make the target's built in LED (`LED_BUILTIN`) **flash briefly** when an external interrupt (receiveEvent or requestEvent) is coming in.
 Alternatively, it can be modified to flash each time the I2C state machine changes its state (see [Error handling](#error-handling)).
 Meant for diagnostic purposes to see if the target device is still alive and active.
 Doesn't need a controller library, just comment it out in `firmware_modules.h`to disable it.
 It could easily be extended to have more than one status LED for a more differentiated status display.

 ### I2C address modules